 PreDoctoral Leadership Development Academy (PLDA)

-In its ninth year, the PreDoctoral Leadership Academy (PLDA), is a one year program designed to provide doctoral students from a broad array of academic disciplines with the supplemental knowledge and skills needed for academic and administrative leadership roles.
+The PreDoctoral Leadership Academy (PLDA), is a one year program designed to provide doctoral students from a broad array of academic disciplines with the supplemental knowledge and skills needed for academic and administrative leadership roles.
+Since the program’s inception in 2010, nearly 135 doctoral students representing over 50 academic departments have participated in the program.

 The program recognizes that the pool of academic leaders who are motivated and trained to assume critical leadership roles is limited.
 There is an increasingly critical need for individuals who are well-trained within their own disciplines, and who also understand the organization and administration of colleges and universities and the challenges they face, and have communication, organizational, and leadership knowledge and competencies.